Is it Safe to Hitchhike in Vanuatu?

 Is hitchhiking safe in Vanuatu?

-Yes, hitchhiking is generally considered safe in Vanuatu, particularly on the main islands like Efate and Espiritu Santo.
+Yes, hitchhiking is generally considered safe in Vanuatu.
 Locals are typically friendly and helpful to travellers.
 However, it's always wise to trust your instincts and avoid hitchhiking alone at night.
 For more information, check out our Vanuatu Safety Guide.

 Do people in Vanuatu pick up hitchhikers?

 Absolutely!
 Vanuatuans are known for their hospitality and many locals are happy to give hitchhikers a lift.
 Truck drivers, in particular, are often willing to help travellers get around the islands.
-However, many drivers in Vanuatu pick-up passengers for a living, so sometimes you find yourself having to may anyway.
+However, many drivers in Vanuatu pick up passengers for a living, so sometimes you find yourself having to pay anyway.
 For more information, check out Getting Around Vanuatu.

 What's the best way to hitchhike in Vanuatu?